Vasya-556/sort-algorithms-visualizer/README.md

 Shuffle the data
 - Ascending(Descending)
 Switch between ascending and descending orders for sorting
+2. **Generate data buttons**
-2. Contains two buttons: "Generate random data(with duplicates)" and "Generate pseudorandom data(without duplicates)".
+Contains two buttons: "Generate random data(with duplicates)" and "Generate pseudorandom data(without duplicates)".
 Both generate arrays of data that will be sorted.
+3. **Control sliders**
-3. Two sliders.
+Two sliders.
 One to choose size of data array and another to choose speed.
 Speed is a time betweeb each step.
+4. **Algorithm selector**
-4. A simple picker to choose algorithm
+A simple picker to choose algorithm
+5. **Result panel**
-5. Display how much time(in ms) and how much steps was needed to sort data.
+Display how much time(in ms) and how much steps was needed to sort data.
+6. **Theme switch**
-6. Toggling the switch will change between light and dark mode on the website
+Toggling the switch will change between light and dark mode on the website
+7. **Canvas with data itself**
-7. It just display data
+It just canvas to display data

 # Installation